 Compiling puzzles is not the black art that it seems to be.
 You need to know some basic techniques, and you need some structure to the way you work.
-Those things can be learned, as long as you enjoy word games and have the type of mind that reads “Car Park” but pictures fish sailing a boat, a carp-ark.
+Those things can be learned, as long as you have the type of mind that reads “Car Park” but pictures fish sailing a boat, a carp-ark.

 These classes aim to provide a route into the arcane world of professional setting, combining discussion of compiling techniques with essential information about compiling techniques, requirements for publication and the use of software with discussion of issues such as quality and fairness, developing a style and managing the creative process.

 You can look forward to a stimulating day with a group of people representing a range of experience from relative newcomers to those who are nearly ready to have their work published.
 Each class includes individual and group exercises and concludes with an opportunity for you to present your own work in progress for constructive criticism and individual advice.

 These classes are a proven route into professional setting.
 Whether you are just starting out as a compiler, trying to get your work published, or whether you simply wish to develop an appreciation of cryptic crosswords for your own satisfaction, this could be for you.